 Life insurance policies can be used as charitable gifts.
 If you name CFNEIA as the owner and beneficiary of an existing or new life insurance policy, you receive an immediate tax deduction, which usually approximates the cash surrender value of the policy.
 All premium payments made by you thereafter will be deductible as a charitable contribution.
 You can then work with the Foundation to determine how the proceeds of your insurance policy can be used for charitable endeavors in your areas of interest.

 Double taxation on retirement plan withdrawals decreases their value for your heirs.
 Consider providing other assets to heirs and naming the Community Foundation as the beneficiary of your retirement accounts.
 You can save taxes and preserve your hard-earned assets for the good of your community.
+Click here to learn more about gifts of retirement assets.

 The IRA Charitable Rollover is now permanent.
 Click here for more information about this charitable giving opportunity.